Avent Ferry Road Corridor Study

 City staff and the consultants kicked off the corridor study on March 27 with a public meeting.
 Attendees were invited to ask questions of staff and the consultants, provide input on what makes the corridor great and what improvements they would like to see, and build on the input received at the Visioning Workshop in April 2016.
 During the session, staff had attendees participate in a survey to share their ideas on ways to improve the corridor.
 View the kickoff meeting summary.

-The city has made the survey available online for people to complete as well.
-Please click on the link to access the survey and provide your feedback.
+The city has made the first comment period survey results available online.
+Please click on the link to access the results.